Local-first release CLI tools: ship_bump, ship_pypi, ship_release_gh

 version = { attr = "my_project.__version__" }

-Keep __version__ = "x.y.z" as a simple literal (don’t compute it). ship_bump will rewrite this line near the top of the file to keep builds happy.
+Keep __version__ = "x.y.z" as a simple literal (don’t compute it). ship-bump will rewrite this line near the top of the file to keep builds happy.

 Fastship infers your package name from [project].name (changing - to _).
 To override the release branch: